rovkinmax/googleplay_subscriptions_sdk/README.md

 ### <a id="prerequisite"></a>Prerequisite

-The example of ApptilausSDK is based on `com.android.billingclient.api` however you can use ApptilausSDK with your type of integration.
+The example of Apptilaus SDK is based on `com.android.billingclient.api` however you can use Apptilaus SDK with your type of integration.

 -----